-2 Defining a dataflow analysis
+1 Defining a dataflow analysis

 A dataflow analysis computes some dataflow information at each program point in the control flow graph.
-We use $\sigma$ to denote this information.
+We thus start by examining how this information is defined.
+We will use $\sigma$ to denote this information.
 Typically $\sigma$ tells us something about each variable in the program.
 For example, $\sigma$ may map variables to abstract values taken from some set L: